strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/demo/jsonformat.md

 Markdown supports syntax highlighting for various programming and data languages, including JSON.
 To render JSON properly in a Markdown file, wrap it inside triple backticks and specify json after the opening backticks.

-This demo shows how a sample JSON object is formatted in Markdown and how it appears when rendered in a browser or a Markdown preview tool.
+This demo shows how a sample JSON object is formatted in Markdown and how it appears when rendered in a browser.